chrisemoulton/factual-java-driver/README.md

 (See [the Crosswalk API](http://developer.factual.com/display/docs/Places+API+-+Crosswalk) for more background.)

-Note that as of v1.4.3, crosswalk requests are treated as any other table read, as seen in the example below.
-All query parameters apply.
+Crosswalk requests are treated as any other table read, as seen in the example below.
+All query-related features apply.

 ## Simple Crosswalk Example